 Sara had had enough.
 She balled her fists up and tried to calm herself.
 Bolts of lightning surged through her closed fists and the soldier holding that arm became startled.

 "I'm just doing my job.
 Please don't blame me," he whispered.

 Soon lightning fell from the sky striking the guard who blocked Sara from the front.
 Another bolt followed shortly after barely missing the guard in the back of their formation.

-Two more lightning bolts struck out, this time at the soldiers who were holding her hands, and both died horrible deaths, the electricity surging through their armor.
+Two more lightning bolts struck out, this time at the soldiers who were holding her hands.
+Both died horrible deaths, the electricity surging through their metal armor.
 The final soldier made it to his drake, and even managed to hop on before being pierced by a fifth bolt straight through his back.
 It coursed through him and passed into the drake before exiting into the ground.

 The other drake mounts flew away in fear of their family member being cooked alive.
 One, however, remained.
 One which appeared to be different from the others.

 Despite the fact that the remaining drake was slightly larger than the others, it was no mere midnight drake.
 Sara noted that it's scales were jet black, lacking the violet hue of the others.
-Instead, the tips of each scale seemed to get darker at the end and, rather than flee, the black drake roared in agitation.
-It was, no doubt, the commander's mount.
+Instead, the tips of each scale seemed to get darker at the end and, rather than flee, the jet black drake roared in agitation.
+Sara had never seen this kind of dragon before but it was, no doubt, the commander's mount.

 The commander raised his sword in defiance.
 "Show me what your made of witch!"
 He charged forward.

 Sara continued to channel her lightning spell.
 She had learned everything she knew from her grandmother, Esma, yet she still retained the spirit and vigor of youth that Esma had long since lost.